 Summer may be one of the most popular seasons to visit Maine, with its spectacular coastline and summery vibes.
+And winter in Acadia has a certain magic, as well.
 But believe us, fall in New England is INCREDIBLE and nowhere may it be more fabulous than Acadia National Park.
 We highly recommend visiting Acadia in the fall, and here’s why:

 6 Reasons Fall is the Best Time to Visit Acadia National Park

 Spectacular Fall Foliage

 Clearly, the main draw of the autumn season in Maine is the lovely foliage that decorates the trees.
 Having lived in New England for more than 10 years, I can safely say that Acadia boasted some of the most awesome leaves I’ve ever seen.
 Bold reds, striking oranges…and all set against the backdrop of a rugged coastline.
 Acadia National Park is a breathtaking area, and it may be at its most very best in the fall.

 It can be challenging to time your visit just right, but even if you aren’t in Maine during peak foliage, the surrounding weeks are pretty fantastic.
 Early to mid October is generally a safe bet for the vibrant colors you expect from a New England fall.
 You can stay up to date on Maine’s current foliage conditions here.

 You may not be able to avoid crowds if you visit Acadia National Park in any of the best months.
 But during certain parts of the fall season you’ll find that Mt.
 Desert Island is much more…well, deserted.

 True, the peak of fall foliage does attract crowds, but these tend to be more weekend visitors.
 The height of summer is often Bar Harbor and Acadia’s busiest time, and throughout the week.
 If seclusion is what you’re after, try September (especially a midweek trip) before the leaves are at their most colorful.